-Please see my new “sap App” specifically developed for choosing a Japanaese Maple that will be perfect for you ..
-This article and the “Sap app” should start you on ther road to intellegently choosing the perfect Japanese Maple.
+Please see my new “Sap App” specifically developed for choosing a Japanese Maple that will be perfect for you.
+This article and the “Sap App” should start you on the road to intelligently choosing the perfect Japanese Maple.

 http://www.davidsansjapanesemaples.com/japanese-maple-tree-selector/